pouryafard75/BigDataProject-Winter2022/README.md

 ### Research questions:

-1) Can we build a recommandation system with collbarotive filtering based purely on the amazon reviews?<br>
+1) Can we build a recommendation system with collaborative filtering based purely on the amazon reviews?<br>

 2) Between ALS and KNN which will produce more accurate results?<br>

 3) Which value for K works better in terms of prediction?<br>

-4) Which hyper-params(maxIter,rank,regParam) for ALS algorithms works better on this dataset?<br>
+4) Which hyper-params(maxIter,rank,regParam) for ALS algorithms work better on this dataset?<br>

 5) Whether we can identify user's changing interests as their shopping profile changes over time?<br>